Choking: First aid

 - Proceed as with the Heimlich maneuver, pressing hard into the chest, with a quick thrust.

-- Repeat until the food or other blockage is dislodged or the person becomes unconscious.
+- Repeat until the food or other blockage is dislodged.
+If the person becomes unconscious, follow the next steps.

 To clear the airway of an unconscious person:

-- Lower the person on his or her back onto the floor.
+- Lower the person on his or her back onto the floor, arms to the side.

 - Clear the airway.
 If a blockage is visible at the back of the throat or high in the throat, reach a finger into the mouth and sweep out the cause of the blockage.
+Don't try a finger sweep if you can't see the object.
 Be careful not to push the food or object deeper into the airway, which can happen easily in young children.

-- Begin cardiopulmonary resuscitation (CPR) if the object remains lodged and the person doesn't respond after you take the above measures.
+- Begin CPR if the object remains lodged and the person doesn't respond after you take the above measures.
 The chest compressions used in CPR may dislodge the object.
 Remember to recheck the mouth periodically.

 To clear the airway of a choking infant younger than age 1: